Live Scene

 Jazz clubs commonly serve food & drinks in addition to live performances.
 Backline equipment is commonly provided at no charge, but all musicians are expected to pay for their own food and drinks.

-Live venues have returned to having performances at normal capacities with live streaming capabilities.
-These performances are commonly set up with artists at the same levels performing together.
+Live performances are commonly set up with artists at the same levels performing together.
 Generally, bands either play by themselves ("one man live" in Japanese) or about 4 to 7 acts, maybe more, play for 30 min. each.
+Many venues have changed to a "hall rental" style for weekends, where people rent the space and put on their own events.